 There are more and more financial frauds happening all the time and the fraudsters are often very clever.

-We are constantly monitoring new frauds, and you can find out about the latest ones on our Rip-off Britain section, but we have loads of articles around the site to keep you up-to-date with the myriad ways people try to grab your cash.
+We are constantly monitoring new frauds at MoneyMagpie, and you can find out about the latest ones on our Rip-off Britain section, but we have loads of articles around the site to keep you up-to-date with the myriad ways people try to grab your cash.

 Here are some of our most popular ones….